Chronic Bronchitis in Cats

 What is the treatment for chronic bronchitis?

-Specific medications that may be prescribed to treat chronic bronchitis include: bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection, and/or corticosteroids to decrease the inflammation and ease the coughing.
-Avoidance of irritants such as smoke or airborne allergens will help lessen the chance of relapses.
+Specific medications that may be prescribed include bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection, and corticosteroids to decrease inflammation.
+There have also been some anecdotal reports of veterinarians using maropitant (Cerenia®), a drug normally used for vomiting, as a cough suppressant.

+Newer therapies for chronic bronchitis include stem cell therapy and desensitization with allergen-specific immunotherapy (“allergy shots”).
 Non-specific treatments for chronic bronchitis may include diet modification to promote weight loss in an overweight cat.
-Your veterinarian may prescribe supplements that have antioxidant, anti-inflammatory or immune stimulant functions as supportive treatments.
+Your veterinarian may prescribe supportive treatments such as supplements that have antioxidant, anti-inflammatory or immune stimulant functions.

 It is important to maintain good oral health in a cat with chronic bronchitis.
 Daily toothbrushing is extremely beneficial.
-Regular dental descaling, cleaning and polishing under general anesthesia is strongly recommended to minimize the chance that bacteria from the mouth will cause a secondary infection in the inflamed respiratory tract.
+Regular dental descaling, cleaning, and polishing under general anesthesia is strongly recommended to minimize the chance that bacteria from the mouth will cause a secondary infection in the inflamed respiratory tract.

 What is the success rate for treatment of chronic bronchitis?

-This condition is non-reversible and often slowly progressive.
-Appropriate treatment will slow the progression of the disease and will relieve distressing symptoms.
+Chronic bronchitis is non-reversible and often slowly progressive.
+Appropriate treatment will slow the progression of disease and relieve distressing symptoms.
 With proper management, most cats with chronic bronchitis enjoy a normal life expectancy and an excellent quality of life.
 Relapses may occur when the seasons change or if air quality is poor.
+Adjustments to medication dosages may be necessary at these times.
+Consult your veterinary clinic for specific advice.

-© Copyright 2021 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2025 LifeLearn Inc. Used and/or modified with permission under license.

 Related Articles